 2020 saw a 22.5% rise in cyber-attacks when compared to the previous year, with a staggering 67% of these attacks occurring from what’s called, social engineering.

 In our ever-evolving digital landscape, educating and training your employees to recognise and identify cyber threats has never been more vital.
-In a recent report from Positive Technologies, it was revealed that 2020 has seen a 22.5% rise in cyber-attacks when compared to the previous year, with a staggering 67% of these attacks occurring from what’s called, social engineering.
-This is hardly surprising when it was also revealed by Cyber Talk that companies now have 70% of their workforce operating remotely.
-With a likelihood for social guards to be down in a home environment this only increases risk.
+In a recent report from Verizon, it was revealed that in 2023, 74% of breaches involved the human element, which includes social engineering attacks, errors or misuse, and 50% of all social engineering attacks used pretexting.
+This is hardly surprising when it was also revealed by Forbes Advisor that 12.7% of full-time employees work from home, while 28.2% work a hybrid model.
+With a likelihood for social guards to be down in a home environment, this only increases risk.

 So, what is social engineering and why is it so important?